Company Explainer Video: The 2026 Guide

 • Product-page engagement after viewing

-A useful review habit is to watch the retention graph and compare it to the script.
+A habit I recommend: watch the retention graph next to the script.
 If viewers leave during the setup, the opening is too slow.
 If they leave during the mechanism, the explanation is too dense or not credible enough.

 Turn one project into a system

-The strongest teams don’t just “make an explainer.”
+The strongest teams do not just “make an explainer.”
 They build a message library.

 That usually includes: